nismod/household_microsynth/README.md

 ## Overview

 The microsynthesis methodology can be split into three distinct parts: occupied households, communal residences, and unoccupied dwellings.
 The assumptions and data limitations differ for each of these and consequently the approach does too.

-TODO UNKNOWN/NOTAPPLICABLE... the table now explicitly contains UNKNOWN (-1) values (e.g. for ethnicity of unoccupied household) and NOTAPPLICABLE (-2) (e.g. communal residence type for a ‘normal’ household), but should never contain empty values for any category.
+See below for more detail.

 ## Limitations of the input data